John Denver: Death

 Denver died on the afternoon of October 12, 1997, when his light homebuilt aircraft, a Rutan Long-EZ with registration number N555JD, crashed into Monterey Bay near Pacific Grove, California, while making a series of touch-and-go landings at the nearby Monterey Peninsula Airport.
-He was the plane's only occupant.
+Denver was the plane's only occupant.
 The official cause of death was multiple blunt force trauma resulting from the crash.

 Denver was a pilot with more than 2,700 hours of experience.
 He had pilot ratings for single-engine land and sea, multi-engine land, glider and instrument.
 Denver also held a type rating in his Learjet.
 He had recently purchased the Long-EZ aircraft, made by someone else from a kit, and had taken a half-hour checkout flight with the aircraft the day before the crash.

 Denver was not legally permitted to fly at the time of the crash because of his previous arrests for driving under the influence of alcohol.
 In 1996, nearly a year before the crash, the FAA learned that Denver had failed to maintain sobriety by not refraining entirely from alcohol and revoked his medical certification.
 However, it was determined that the crash was not caused or influenced by alcohol use; an autopsy found no signs of alcohol or other drugs in Denver's body.

 The post-crash investigation by the National Transportation Safety Board (NTSB) showed that the leading cause of the crash was Denver's inability to switch fuel tanks during flight.
 The quantity of fuel had been depleted during the plane's flight to Monterey and in several brief practice takeoffs and landings Denver performed at the airport immediately before the final flight.
 His newly purchased amateur-built Rutan aircraft had an unusual fuel tank selector valve handle configuration.
 The handle had originally been intended by the plane's designer to be between the pilot's legs.
 The builder instead put it behind the pilot's left shoulder.
 The fuel gauge was also placed behind the pilot's seat and was not visible to the person at the controls.
 An NTSB interview with the aircraft mechanic servicing Denver's plane revealed that he and Denver had discussed the inaccessibility of the cockpit fuel selector valve handle and its resistance to being turned.